Illinois Laws for Car Accidents

-The first thing to understand is that the law only applies to the particular facts and circumstances of the case.
-So, try and collect as many of them as possible prior to your case.
-This is not a legal concept but it will shade how the laws apply.
-You need to investigate and collect many things including some of the following:
+The first thing to understand is that the law only applies to the particular facts and circumstances of your unique case.
+So, collect as much evidence as possible prior to any hearing involving your case.
+This is not a legal concept but it will ensure you are treated fairly in how the laws apply.
+You need to investigate and collect many items and facts including some of the following:

 - The police report.

-- Weather conditions immediately before and after the incident.
+- Weather conditions immediately before, during and after the incident.

-- Traffic conditions immediately before and after the incident.
+- Traffic conditions immediately before, during and after the incident.

-- Road Conditions immediately before and after the incident.
+- Road conditions immediately before, during and after the incident.

-- The identity, insurance information, and car information of both drivers
+- The identity, insurance information, and car information all drivers involved in the accident.

-- Witnesses and any statements made by them or anyone else.
+- Witnesses and any statements made by drivers or anyone else.

 - Property damage and personal injuries sustained.

-- Medical treatments, notes, medications, etc. related to the incident.
+- Medical reports that document treatments, notes, medications, etc. related to the incident.

-Illinois law commands that actions for personal injuries must be commenced with two years.
-It states the following: “Actions for damages for an injury to the person…shall be commenced within 2 years next after the cause of action accrued…” 735 ILCS 5/13-202.
+Illinois law commands that actions for personal injuries must commence with two years.
+It states the following: “Actions for damages for an injury to the person…shall be commenced within 2 years ... after the cause of action accrued…” 735 ILCS 5/13-202.
 Now, in some circumstances, the date when the cause of action accrued might be delayed until the plaintiff has reason to know of his or her injuries.

-However, with car accidents, where the triggering event is conspicuous and obvious, that is not likely and they typically must be commenced 2 years from the date of the accident.
-Illinois law is more lenient for actions related to property damage because it allows 5 years to bring a case.
+However, with car accidents, where the triggering event is conspicuous and obvious, delaying is not likely and a filing typically must commence two years from the date of the accident.
+Illinois law is more lenient for actions related to property damage because it allows five years to bring legal action.
 It states that “Actions on unwritten contracts, expressed or implied, or on awards of arbitration, or to recover damages for an injury done to property, real or personal, or to recover the possession of personal property or damages for the detention or conversion thereof, and all civil actions not otherwise provided for, shall be commenced within 5 years next after the cause of action accrued.”
 735 ILCS 5/13-205.

 One of the biggest and earliest questions you and your attorney must decide is who to sue.
 This is crucial because certain defendants have more resources than others and, thus, will make your recovery possible.
 It is no use to sue a wrongdoer who has no chance of paying you.
 Naturally, you will start off considering whether or not to sue the driver (and you always can) but there are others to consider as well.
 Here are some factors to consider when making that decision: